Block fees: Frequently asked questions

 - Will LAO continue to pay Northern Incentives and the Guaranteed Daily Rate?

 - Yes.
 At this time, LAO’s Northern Incentive and Guaranteed Daily Rate will continue to apply to block fee matters.
 However, this is under review, as LAO is considering the impact of block fees on Northern Incentives and the Guaranteed Daily Rate.
 LAO will consult with stakeholders in Northern Ontario on these issues.

 - Will lawyers have to submit records or dockets?

 - Lawyers have the ability to attach dockets when submitting block fee accounts or other documents.
 Lawyers must maintain dockets and provide them upon request as they may be needed to support hourly tariff accounts or for audit/investigation purposes.

 Dockets and the written confirmation from the Crown are required for block fee accounts if an articling student attended at a resolution for a negotiated withdrawal or stay.

 - Does the annual billing limit (hard cap) apply?

 For hard cap purposes, block fee billings are attributed to the lawyer who appeared at the pre-trial proceeding and or final appearance of a block fee matter.
-Please ensure the correct lawyer panel number is entered in the applicable fields when submitting your block fee account.
+Please ensure the correct solicitor number is entered in the applicable fields when submitting your block fee account.

 - Does the daily cap apply?